A Unified Theory of Diversity in Ensemble Learning: Understanding Diversity with Bregman Divergences

+The interesting term here is $\Delta$, which we refer to as the model ``disparity''.
+This accounts for diversity among the model {\em families} in the ensemble.
+If the individual models are all the same family, (e.g., all neural nets of a particular architecture), then the only differences in their predictions will be due to the random variable $D$.
+In this case their centroids will be the same $\centroid{\vectorq}_i=\centroid{\vectorq}_j=\centroid{\vectorqbar}$, and the disparity will be zero.
+If instead they have different inductive biases, the centroids are not necessarily the same, and the disparity may be non-zero.
+These are usually referred to as {\em homogeneous} vs. {\em heterogeneous} ensembles.\\

+{ \bf Bias reduction?} In a homogeneous ensemble, $\Delta=0$, and the ensemble bias is equal to the average, i.e., no reduction in bias, relative to the individual models.
+In a heterogeneous ensemble with sufficiently different model families, $\Delta>0$, and the bias is {\em always reduced}.\\

-\begin{itemize} \item {\em the ensemble bias is equal to the average bias, i.e., there is no reduction in bias.} \item {\em the ensemble variance is guaranteed to be less than or equal to the average variance: the amount by which the ensemble variance is reduced is exactly the diversity.} \item {\em the diversity is upper-bounded by the average variance.} \end{itemize} Alternatively, if $\Delta>0$ (as we may expect to occur with boosting) then the ensemble is {\em heterogeneous}.
-In this case it can be noted that the ensemble bias is always reduced.
-However, we can make no such simple statement about the ensemble variance, since it has both the addition of the disparity, and the subtraction of the diversity.
+{ \bf Variance reduction?} Ensembles are often referred to as `variance reduction' methods.
+We see in Equation~\eqref{eq:ensemblevariance} that for any Bregman divergence, for a homogeneous ensemble ($\Delta=0$), the ensemble variance is guaranteed to be less than the average, i.e., we retain the variance reduction property, {\em provided that we use the centroid combiner rule.} From the same perspective, we see the diversity is upper-bounded by the average variance.
+The amount by which the ensemble variance is reduced is exactly the diversity of the ensemble.
+In a heterogeneous ensemble, the story is less simple, as it has both the addition of the disparity, and the subtraction of the diversity.\\